Environment

 The Ne damo Jadar group is part of the Association of Environmental Organizations of Serbia (SEOS).
 The site for the mine is in the Gornje Nedeljice village, where both Kokanović and Petković reside.

-Ne damo Jadar and other organizations called for a gathering in front of the Supreme Court in Belgrade on the day of the session.
+Ne damo Jadar and other organizations called for a gathering in front of the Constitutional Court in Belgrade on the day of the session.
 Last week they submitted a demand to the Government of Serbia to adopt a law banning the exploration and exploitation of lithium and boron in the entire country.

 The parliament ignored a compulsory petition to discuss banning lithium and boron exploration and mining in the entire Serbia